tillyninjaspace/roses_are_red_react/README.md

 # roses_are_red_react
-This Full stack project's focus was to provide a way to create an easy-to-use Events Board as an added service to any destination or mission centric website.
+This full stack project's focus is to provide a way to create an easy-to-use Events Board as an added service to any destination or mission centric website.

 Developer: Tilly Wright